 La Paella 18″ Pata Negra Restaurant Grade Paella Pan, Large, Silver

-I really like this pan because it is made of professional grade carbon steel and is extra thick and durable.
+I really like this pan because it is made of professional-grade carbon steel and is extra thick and durable.
 This pan is made in Spain and is reasonably priced.
 Check Amazon for current price and availability.
-This Paella pan has a 4.1 out of 5 rating and can be found here.
+This Paella pan has a 4.1 out of 5 ratings and can be found here.
 You won’t be disappointed!

 Properly cared for, carbon steel Paella pans will last you a lifetime.
 In fact, you could put them in your Will!